 Ringo Starr’s isolated drums on The Beatles’ ‘Strawberry Fields Forever’ prove he’s a better drummer than you think

-For much of his long and illustrious career, Ringo Starr has been lumbered with the ludicrous idea that, despite being part of one of the greatest rock and roll bands ever in The Beatles, he’s not actually a very good drummer.
+For much of his long and illustrious career, Ringo Starr has been struck with the ludicrous idea that, despite being part of one of the greatest bands of all time in The Beatles, he’s not actually a very good drummer.

-It’s a theory that was largely started with the rumour that upon being asked if Ringo Starr was the best drummer in the world, his bandmate, John Lennon, replied: “Ringo wasn’t the best drummer in the world… Let’s face it, he wasn’t even the best drummer in The Beatles”
+It’s a theory that was started with the rumour that upon being asked if Ringo Starr was the best drummer in the world, his bandmate and friend, John Lennon, replied: “Ringo wasn’t the best drummer in the world… Let’s face it, he wasn’t even the best drummer in The Beatles”

 It is that experimental force ahead of Starr on stage, that has worked to overshadow the contribution he made to The Beatles and the influence he had on countless rock drummers to come.
-From the change of stick position (moving most modern drummers from orthodox grip to matched grip) to his always powerful percussion, Starr changed a lot of minds along the way.
+From the change of stick position (moving most modern drummers from orthodox grip to matched grip—no small feat) to his always powerful percussion, Starr changed a lot of minds along the way.